openservicemesh/osm/DESIGN.md

 The Open Service Mesh project is composed of the following five high-level components:
   1. [Proxy control plane](#1-proxy-control-plane) - handles gRPC connections from the service mesh sidecar proxies
   2. [Certificate manager](#2-certificate-manager) - handles issuance and management of certificates
-  3. [Endpoints providers](#3-endpoints-providers) - components capable of introspecting the participating compute platforms; these retrieve the IP addresses of the compute backing the services in the mesh
+  3. [Providers](#3-providers) - components capable of introspecting the participating compute platforms; these retrieve the IP addresses of the compute backing the services in the mesh
   4. [Mesh specification](#4-mesh-specification) - wrapper around the [SMI Spec's Go SDK](https://github.com/deislabs/smi-sdk-go); this facility provides simple methods to retrieve [SMI Spec](https://smi-spec.io/) [resources](https://github.com/deislabs/smi-spec#service-mesh-interface), abstracting away cluster and storage specifics
   5. [Mesh catalog](#5-mesh-catalog) - the service mesh's heart; this is the central component that collects inputs from all other components and dispatches configuration to the proxy control plane